DmitryBondarenko1/solid-spoon/ConsoleColor.md

  4. Specify color settings using the **Color Tool** at the right side.
 For information on how to work with the **Color Tool**, refer to section [Color Tool](ColorTool.md) in the [Configuring the IDE](ConfiguringIDE.md) chapter.
 Color settings you make are instantly shown in the example at the bottom of this dialog.
  5. Click **OK** or **Apply** to save the changes you have made.

+To learn more about consoles in the IntelliJ IDEA, see section [Using Consoles](UsingConsole.md) in chapter [Building, Running, Testing and Deploying Applications](RunningApplications.md)